 According to a report by Markets and Markets Research Pt.
-Ltd., global IoT in education market is expected to increase from USD 4.8 billion in 2018 to 11.3 billion by 2023 at a CAGR of 18.8%.
+Ltd., global IoT in the education market is expected to increase from USD 4.8 billion in 2018 to 11.3 billion by 2023 at a CAGR of 18.8%.

 IoT in education is poised to be a game-changer because more and more educational institutions are using connected smart devices to support the already available e-learning and smartboard infrastructure.
 These are some factors driving this rapid adoption:

-- Easy availability and affordability of cloud services are playing an important role in increased popularity of IoT enabled devices.
+- Easy availability and affordability of cloud services are playing an important role in the increased popularity of IoT enabled devices.

 - Unlimited storage with pay as you use facility ensures that storing, analyzing, and accessing data was never easier or cheaper.

 IoT has the capacity to make life easier for all stakeholders – educators, management, parents, and students.
-Resources can be optimized, and a better outcome can be achieved with the same level of efforts.
+Resources can be optimized, and a better outcome can be achieved with the same level of effort.

 IoT applications are being developed for all aspects of the education industry:

-- Application management solutions to optimize cost and feasibility
+- Application management solutions to optimize cost and feasibility.

-- Classroom management solutions to improve learning
+- Classroom management solutions to improve learning.

-- Solutions for academics to improve the interaction between stakeholders
+- Solutions for academics to improve the interaction between stakeholders.

 Imparting education is the most critical activity for any progressive society.
 Therefore, it makes sense to use the latest technological advancements to make learning immersive, effective, and fun for the students.